 If you’re an Android user, you can get Samsung’s Re:Shakespeare app, which is designed to take the flashback-to-school-exams fear out of the bard’s plays and poetry.
 We owe so much of our language to the man (some argue it's over 1700 words), so we owe it to him to re-visit some of the origins of modern English.

-Continue to improve your vocabulary and the next time you’re composing an email or telling an engrossing story down the pub, you’ll find the words will flow with eloquent ease.
+Continue to improve your vocabulary and the next time you’re composing an email, starting a blog or telling an engrossing story down the pub, you’ll find the words will flow with eloquent ease.
 Get reading, whoreson impudent embossed rascals!

 Hat tip: David Hunt